zhy2002/neutron/readme.md

 Todo (long term)
 -----------------
+- construct framework nodes via reflection in codegen module.
+- load config from json
+- support expression in init (as opposed to only constants)
+- watcher for the yaml files and incremental build
 - compute on WebWorker thread
   - do not directly reference context and nodes but send action and receive state via messages
 - split example project and core framework